Copyright 2020 Koji Noshita

 X_transformed = sol[0].T.ravel()

-return X_transformed
+return self._register(X_transformed)

 [docs]